eavraam/Google-Cardboard-VR-puzzle-game/README.md

 Make sure you have the following installed on your machine:
 - [Unity](https://unity.com/) (Version: 2021.3.31f1)
 - Android 13 (API Level 32)

+External hardware:
+- Any VR box HMD for mobile VR
 - Simple bluetooth controller